-Self funded, except MetLife insures the Life and AD&D insurance benefits.
+Self funded, except MetLife insures the Life and AD&D insurance benefits and Guardian insures Short-Term Disability benefits.
 All contributions to the Trust Fund are made by contributing employers under the Plan in accordance with their written agreements.
-Benefits are administered by the organizations listed in the table on page 81.
+Benefits are administered by the organizations listed in the table on page 84.